allbecauseyoutoldmeso/game_of_life/README.md

 `game.print_grid`
 `game.tick`
 `game.print_grid`
-In this case you will see the grid oscillating between two configurations...but the possibilities are endless!
+In this case you will see the grid oscillating between two configurations.
+Instead of `blinker` you can try `glider`, `beacon`, or `toad`.
+Or...
-* The grid is a 2D array of cells, so you can make your own instead of using the 'blinker' sample provided.
+* Try making your own grids!
+The grid is a 2D array of cells, so you can make your own instead of using the 'blinker' sample provided.
 For example...
 `game = Game.new([[Cell.new(false), Cell.new(true)], [Cell.new(true), Cell.new(false)]])`
 ...makes an initial grid like this:
 [ ][x]
 [x][ ]
 * To be improved:
 The Game class and a couple of methods in it could definitely be slimmed down, with responsibility extracted to other methods and classes...plus I'd like to build a front end!